yang2076/AMOEBA_Seminario/README.md

 (The type file will be automatically printed out by operating dowork.py)

 (2).
 The main workflow:
+dowork.py -- Get into the following operations:

-dowork.py -- molecule.py : read all the molecules in filelist_all.txt and the types in amoebaplus_type
+          -- molecule.py : read all the molecules in filelist_all.txt and the types in amoebaplus_type

           -- coords_from_fchk.py : read necessary info. (atomic num, coordinates and hessian) from .fchk